Accounting Schools in New Hampshire

 Stay with this page to read more about accounting schools in New Hampshire, including school profiles, career information for graduates, and more.

-There were three schools that had first-time candidates for the CPA exam in New Hampshire (with an advanced degree).
-The first-time pass rate for these schools ranged from 45.2% to 71.4%.
-For comparison, the first-time pass rate for all candidates in the United States was 54.6% in 2013.
+In 2015, there were three schools that had first-time candidates for the CPA exam in New Hampshire (with an advanced degree).
+The first-time pass rate for these schools ranged from 40.0% to 70.3%.
+For comparison, the pass rate for all candidates in the United States was 48.4% in 2015.
 The first-time pass rate provides a helpful metric for comparing different accounting programs you are considering although the numbers can be skewed if there are few candidates at a specific school.
-For full statistics, see the 2013 NASBA Uniform CPA Examination Candidate Performance report provided by the National Association of State Boards of Accountancy.
+For full statistics, see the 2015 NASBA Uniform CPA Examination Candidate Performance report provided by the National Association of State Boards of Accountancy (NASBA).

 Top Master’s in Accounting Programs in New Hampshire